mercadopago/sdk-js/API/bricks/card-payment.md

 <br />

-Style is an object with keys for theme and custom variables.
+Style is an object with keys for theme and custom CSS variables.

 |   Style key  |   Type   |        Description                                   |              |
 |---------------|----------|------------------------------------------------------|--------------|